As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 DnD video games - Baldur's Gate mountain ritual gameplay sceen

-Baldur’s Gate wasn’t the first Dungeons and Dragons videogame, but for many, it’s the first that comes to mind.
-BioWare’s groundbreaking CRPG hit the scene with a compelling story, an open world ripe for exploring, and a complex RPG system designed to suck in strategic minds.
-Plus, even after 25 years, this trailblazer (mostly) holds up.
+Baldur's Gate wasn't the first Dungeons and Dragons videogame, but for many, it's the first that comes to mind.
+A ground-breaking RPG from then-minor studio BioWare, BG1 hit the scene with a compelling story, an open world ripe for exploring, and complex systems of skills and combat designed to suck in strategic minds.
+Even after 25 years, this trailblazer (mostly) holds up.

 Playing as an orphan with a mysterious past, you're free to roam the fertile fantasy lands of the Sword Coast before approaching the titular city of Baldur's Gate.
 Along the way, you'll pick up a cast of colorful traveling companions, lend aid to various communities, and figure out what kind of hero you really are.
 As far as story-driven RPGs with customizable character classes go, this is the template.